 An example could be 'Sweets'.
 We could define a class Sweets to represent sweets in a jar.
 We can define the price of the sweets depending upon the weight and then sell the sweets by subtracting this weight from our total stock.
-This is not like selling a Publication, where we always subtract 1 from the stock, nor it this like selling tickets, where we just print them.
+This is not like selling a Publication, where we always subtract 1 from the stock.
+Nor is this like selling tickets, where we just print them.

-However if we create a class 'Sweets' that implements the SaleableItem interface our enhanced polymorphic cash till can sell them because it a sell any SaleableItem.
+However if we create a class 'Sweets' that implements the ISaleableItem interface our enhanced polymorphic cash till can sell them because it a sell any saleable item.

-In this case, without polymorphism we would need to add an additional "sale" method to CashTill to handle Tickets, Sweets and further new methods for every new type of product to be sold.
-By defining the SaleableItem interface can introduce additional products without affecting CashTill at all.
-Poymorphism makes it easy to extend our programs and this is very important.
+In this case, without polymorphism we would need to add an additional 'sale' method to CashTill to handle Tickets, Sweets and further new methods for every new type of product to be sold.
+By defining the ISaleableItem interface can introduce additional products without affecting CashTill at all.
+Poymorphism makes it easy to extend our programs and this is very important as it saves effort, time and money.

 Interfaces allow software components to plug together more flexibly and extensibly, just as many other kinds of plugs and sockets enable audio, video, power and data connections in the everyday world.
-Think of the number of different electrical appliances which can be lugged into a standard power socket - and imagine how inconvenient it would be if instead you had to call out an electrician to wire up each new one you bought!
+Think of the number of different electrical appliances which can be plugged into a standard power socket - and imagine how inconvenient it would be if instead you had to call out an electrician to wire up each new one you bought!